circulosmeos/FIFOStockSellProfitCalculator/README.md

 Columns T, U and V and the three accumulated values have been written by the script on the sample file *sample.csv* (C1:J21):

 ![](https://circulosmeos.files.wordpress.com/2017/04/calc-stock-ops-example-after-script-exec.png?w=680)

+Tested at least under LibreOffice versions 5 and 6.

 Installation
 ============